tle16694/Osmo-GPS-Controller-Demo/docs/Q&A.md

 - In slow-motion mode, magnification equals frame rate divided by 30.
 - In motion timelapse mode, magnification equals the time interval.
 - In static timelapse mode, there is no magnification display—only the interval time is shown.

+## 8. UI Design Corresponding to Camera Modes

+Reference: Please refer to the **Camera Status Push (1D02)** function in the [DATA Segment Detailed Documentation](protocol_data_segment.md), which provides detailed explanations on how parameters are displayed and mapped to frame fields under different camera modes.